tylerlittlefield/tylurp/content/about.md

 I'm a hobbyist programmer interested in data analysis, data visualization, and building #rstats [tools](https://github.com/tyluRp).

 In college, most of my work involved spatial data problems using point and click GIS software like QGIS or ArcGIS.
 Towards the end of my senior year I took a class on geographic data science using R and found this language to be very intuitive for reasons that are beyond me.

+I currently live in Irvine California with my partner Jenny, our rabbit Lucas, our cat Toulouse, and our dog Ollie.

+:couple::rabbit2::cat2::dog2: